semraulab/phiclust/vignettes/Analysis_kidney.md

 rownames(sce_kidney) <- as.character(rowData(sce_kidney)$HUGO)
 ```

-In the next step we would like to exclude certain variances from
+In the next step, we would like to exclude certain variances from
 appearing in the measure.
 For example, in this fetal kidney data set,
 several factors would not be of interest to cluster on: cell cycle
-related variances, ribosomal and mitochondrial gene expression.
-As, well
+related variances, ribosomal and mitochondrial gene expression, as well
 as stress related genes, which arise during dissociation.
 Cycling genes,
-we determine here with the Seurat package, so for that we first need to
+we determine here with the Seurat package.
+Thus, we first need to create
-create a Seurat object and normalize it.
-Another important factor is
+a Seurat object and normalize it.
+Another important factor is technical
-technical variability, for example the varying number of transcripts.
+variability, for example the varying number of transcripts.
+It’s
-It’s important to also include that in the data frame.
+important to *always* include the number of transcripts in the data
+frame.

 ``` r
 #Creating Seurat object